-When your AC freezes up, contact the NATE-certified pros at Service Experts Heating & Air Conditioning to take care of the problem.
+When your AC freezes up, contact the ACE-certified pros at Service Experts Heating & Air Conditioning to take care of the problem.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things working again fast.
 Contact us at 239-908-6991 to book air conditioning repair in Fort Myers with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.